pragmaticlinuxblog/yasymon/README.md

 ## Getting the code

-To get the code, simple run the following command to clone the GIT repository to a subdirectory inside your own home directory:
+To get the code, run the following command to clone the GIT repository to a subdirectory inside your own home directory:

 `git clone https://github.com/pragmaticlinuxblog/yasymon.git ~/yasymon`

 This assumes GIT is installed on your Linux system.
-On Debian you would do this with command`sudo apt install git`.
+On Debian you would do this with command `sudo apt install git`.

-## Building the code
+## Installation

-This section outlines how to build the Yasymon code into a standalone binary, with the help of [PyInstaller](https://www.pyinstaller.org/).

-### Installing dependencies
+### Prerequisites

-Yasymon uses a package from PyPi.
-To not unnecessarily install this package on your Linux system, it is recommended to build the code in a Python virtual environment.
-Make sure the required software for this is installed on your system.
+Before installing Yasymon, make sure that your Linux system has Python development related packages installed.
 On Debian you would do this with:

 `sudo apt install python3 build-essential python3-dev python3-venv`

+### Install system-wide

+To install Yasymon on your system, go to the directory where the file `setup.py` is located and install with `pip`.
+For example on Debian:

+`cd ~/yasymon`

+`pip install .`

+Note that this installs both Yasymon and all its dependent packages on your system.
+If you do not want this, read on about how to install in a virtual environment.

-### Creating and activate the virtual environment
+### Install in a virtual environment

-As a next step we create the virtual environment:
+First create the virtual environment and activate it:

 `python3 -m venv ~/venv/yasymon`

-Once created, we can activate it:

 `source ~/venv/yasymon/bin/activate`

-### Installing requirements

-With the virtual environment activated, we can go to the source code directory and install the required packages:
+Next, install Yasymon into the virtual environment:

-`cd ~/yasymon/source`
+`cd ~/yasymon`

-File *requirements.txt* lists all the packages Yasymon needs to run.
-To be able to install packages listed in this file, we also need packages `wheel` and  `setuptools`.
-Later on we also plan on creating a standalone binary, for which we need package `pyinstaller` .
-The following commands install these requirements automatically:

-`pip install wheel setuptools pyinstaller -r requirements.txt`
+`pip install .`

+You can now start Yasymon with the `yasymon` command inside your virtual environment.

+To exit the virtual environment, run:

+`deactivate`

-### Building the standalone binary
+### Building a standalone binary

-With the help of PyInstaller we can create a standalone binary of the Yasymon program.
-This binary file itself back the Python interpreter and the needed packages.
-So basically one single executable file, which we can move around and even copy to other systems.
-Here's the command to create the Yasymon standalone binary:
+With the help of PyInstaller you can create a standalone binary of the Yasymon program.
+This binary file itself packs the Python interpreter and the needed packages.
+So basically one single executable file, which you can move around and even copy to other systems.
+This has the following benefits:

+* The Python packages, which Yasymon depends on, are not installed on your system.
+* In case you went with the virtual environment approach, you do not need to activate a virtual environment each time you want to run Yasymon.

+Make sure you created a virtual environment and activated it, as described above and that you installed Yasymon into it.
+Next, install PyInstaller into the virtual environment:

+`pip install pyinstaller`

+To create the standalone executable, run the following commands:

+`cd ~/yasymon`

-`pyinstaller yasymon.py --onefile`
+`pyinstaller yasymon/app.py --name yasymon --onefile`

 The resulting binary can be found at:

-`~/yasymon/source/dist/yasymon`
+`~/yasymon/dist/yasymon`

-### Installing the standalone binary
+#### Installing the standalone binary

-With the standalone binary created, we can now install it.
-Simply by copying it to directory `/usr/local/bin`.
+With the standalone binary created, you can now install it, simply by copying it to directory `/usr/local/bin`.
 This makes Yasymon available to all users on the system:

-`sudo cp ~/yasymon/source/dist/yasymon /usr/local/bin/yasymon`
+`sudo cp ~/yasymon/dist/yasymon /usr/local/bin/yasymon`

-### Clean up
+#### Clean up

-With Yasymon built and installed, we can do a bit of housekeeping to remove the virtual environment and sources again.
-Let's start with deactivating the virtual environment:
+With Yasymon built as a standalone executable and installed, you can do a bit of housekeeping to remove the virtual environment and sources again.
+Start with deactivating the virtual environment:

 `deactivate`

-As a final step, we remove the virtual environment and the sources:
+As a final step, remove the virtual environment and the sources:

 `cd ~`